atanikan/workflow-cwl/README.md

 ## About

 Simulates a workflow where a docker script is instantiated running pw.x with pw.in file and wstat.x with wstat.in file sequentially using cwl in a unix O.S.
 Change inputs in the west.yml file and *.in files to simulate other results.
-You can visualize the workflow at https://view.commonwl.org/
+You can visualize the workflow at https://view.commonwl.org/.

+The pw.x and wstat.x are empty file simulating how they would appear.
+Install the libraries and code to recreate this exactly.

 ## Prerequisistes